SunyataZero/peoples-fund/docs/req-spec.md

 * Description: only for non-anonymous donations, so we only register what people want us to register

 ### Stripe integration for one-time donations
-* Priority: High
+* Priority: Medium
-* Description: Accepting one-time donations via Stripe.
+* Description: Maybe.

 ### Possible to make one-time donations for users who are not logged in
 * Priority: High